President, Michelle Campbell

-Vice President: Vacant
+Vice President, Vacant

 Lynne Watson, Professional Development Chair

-Lori Como, Conference Chair
+Laurie Dawkins, Conference Chair

 Cheryl Hiester, Advocacy Chair

-Kim Gavlick, Secretary
+Kim Gavlick, Secretary/Treasurer

 Kimberly Gavlick has worked in adult education since 1997 with Luzerne County Community College in Nanticoke, PA.
-Kimberly has a Master’s in Education and Reading Specialist certification.
-As of September 2013, she took over the role of Program Director.
-Over the past 21 years, Kimberly has coordinated the program’s ABE/GED component, including the data management system, providing training and advice on the use of technology in the classroom, developing the program’s distance learning plan, customizing workplace training, and conducting online and face-to-face training for all the program staff.
+Kimberly has a master’s in education and reading specialist certification.
+As of September 2013, she took over the role of program director.
+Over the past 21 years, Kimberly has coordinated the program’s ABE/GED® component, including the data management system, providing training and advice on the use of technology in the classroom, developing the program’s distance learning plan, customizing workplace training, and conducting online and face-to-face training for all the program staff.
 Kimberly has been a member of PAACE since she began working in adult education.
 She has also been a member of COABE for several years.
 Currently, Kimberly is the PAACE secretary.
 Additionally, she has presented at past conferences on various topics related to adult education, including project-based learning, distance learning, integrating technology, and managed enrollment.

 English as a Second Language (ESL): Chair; Kimberly Chernesky